josephanimate2021/albw-archipelago-builder/README.md

 ## Current bugs and issues
 * In this app's current state, you cannot build your apworld on versions older than v0.4.0.
-On the branch selection screen try avoiding a branch that has it's build version older than v0.4.0.
+On the branch selection screen, try avoiding a branch that has it's build version older than v0.4.0.
 I am just leaving those in for testing purposes to ensure that I can get this app to build your Archipelago from older versions of the source code.
+Because you are able to select a release version the frst time the app loads, i removed releases older than v0.4.0 to avoid confusion, same attempt on the branch selection screen as well.
 * I am currently not sure if The Legend of Zelda, A Link Between Worlds is playable after this app is used.
 I will check up on that soon.

 ## Running from the source